 Julie Fox is a British expat living in Portugal.
 Having previously lived in Tanzania and Venezuela, Julie is now settled in a tiny village in central Portugal, close to the city of Coimbra, where she works part-time as an English teacher.
-She also works as a freelance writer and enjoys sharing her expat experiences in Portugal on her blog, Julie Dawn Fox in Portugal.

 Q: Where are you originally from?

 A: In a tiny village in central Portugal.
 The closest city is Coimbra, which is where I work part-time as an English teacher when I’m not working from home as a freelance writer or blogging about living and travelling in Portugal.

 A: No, I came alone but met and married my husband here.

 Q: Why did you move to Portugal; what do you do?

 A: I’ve been teaching English as a foreign language for over ten years and before I came to Portugal, I’d spent two years living in Tanzania and one in Venezuela.
 At the time, I’d had enough of living so far away from my family and friends so I looked for, and found, a teaching job in Europe.